 BIOL 404 BIOLOGY COLLOQUIUM.
 Study and discussion of biological topics, the preparation of a written monograph, and oral presentation of the work.
 One discussion period.
+This is the biology capstone course, and as such, students must have completed BIOL 111-112, 217, and 223 before registering for Biology Colloquium.

 BIOL 405 NEUROBIOLOGY.
 Examination of the basic principles of the nervous system including the cellular and molecular biology of the neuron, synaptic transmission, sensory and motor systems and their integration.
 Three lectures and one three-hour laboratory (BIOL 405L).

-Prerequisite/Co-requisite: BIOL 320 or 331
+Pre-requisite: BIOL 320 or 331 4 credits

 BIOL 406 SPECIAL TOPICS IN BIOLOGY.
-Current problems and studies in biology.
+Current issues and studies in biology.
 Consult Division Director for topic.
 Three lectures.